athomasq/athomasq.github.io/categories/hikari/setyl.md

 ### Risks and Concerns

-1. Startups are risky and most startups fail; Setyl is no exception.
+1. Investing in startups is risky; only invest what you're comfortable losing.

-2. There's still a lot of work to be done in their go-to-market and scaling strategy -- it's far from fully baked.
+2. There's still a lot of work to be done in Setyl's go-to-market and scaling strategy -- it's far from fully baked.
 (Which is expected for a seed-stage company.)

 3. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.